OwOSwordsman/AutoBGM/README.md

 The extension works by simulating the spacebar, so it will work for every site that can be paused and resumed with the spacebar.
 Only have one tab pinned otherwise the you may get undesired results.

 ## Installation
+1. Download the .crx file from [releases](https://github.com/OwOSwordsman/AutoBGM/releases/)
-1. Navigate to `chrome://extensions`
+2. Navigate to `chrome://extensions`
-2. Enable developer mode
+3. Enable developer mode
-3. Drag the .crx file into page
+4. Drag the .crx file into the page

 Alternatively, you can download/clone this repo and load the /src folder.